ronkow/python-for-data-practitioners/README.md

 There are a few ways to run Python code:
 - Type and save your code as a Python module (a file saved with the `.py` extension) in a text editor (e.g. Notepad).
 Run the module in a command line interface.
-- Type and run your code interactively in your existing command line interface.
+- Type and run your code interactively in your operating system's command line interface.
 - Type and run your code in an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
 IDEs are software that help programmers to manage software projects and write code efficiently.